 Silicon Dioxide

-Edited By Shivani Poonia | Updated on Aug 30, 2024 05:08 PM IST
+Edited By Shivani Poonia | Updated on Oct 14, 2024 04:40 PM IST

 It is a chemical compound with an empirical formula featuring one silicon atom bonded to two oxygen atoms.
 Otherwise, it is simply called silica.
 It is one of the most abundant materials available on Earth in quartz, sand, and even in living organisms.
 Basically, silicon dioxide represents the hard compound that provides complete chemical inertness.
 Due to such stability, it remains essentially imperative for geological formation and provides wide applications in several industrial processes.

 95% of the earth’s crust is made up of silica and silicates.
-Silicon dioxide, commonly known as silica, occurs in several crystallographic forms.
+Silicon Dioxide, commonly known as silica, occurs in several crystallographic forms.
 Quartz, cristobalite, and tridymite are some of the crystalline forms of silica, and they are interconvertible at suitable temperatures.
 Silicon dioxide is a covalent, three-dimensional network solid in which each silicon atom is covalently bonded in a tetrahedral manner to four oxygen atoms.
 Each oxygen atom in turn covalently bonded to other silicon atoms as shown in the figure.
 Each corner is shared with another tetrahedron.
-The entire crystal may be considered as a giant molecule in which eight-membered rings are formed with alternate silicon and oxygen atoms.
+The entire crystal may be considered a giant molecule in which eight-membered rings are formed with alternate silicon and oxygen atoms.

 Silica in its normal form is almost non-reactive because of very high Si—O bond enthalpy.
 It resists the attack by halogens, dihydrogen, and most of the acids and metals even at elevated temperatures.
 However, it is attacked by HF and NaOH.